-Finals week can be a very hectic time for students, so it is advisable to start packing early, especially if your student is departing right after their finals end.
-Your student should look for summer storage options for items they will not be able take with them if they will not be staying in Berkeley.
+Finals week can be a very hectic time for students, so it is advisable to start packing early, especially if the student is departing right after their finals end.

-Procrastination
+The student should look for summer storage options for items they will not be able take with them if they will not be staying in Berkeley.

+Procrastination!

-Talk to your student about studying early and being prepared for the last few weeks of school.
+Talk to your student about studying early and being prepared for last few weeks of school.

 Remind your student that summer begins only after finals are over.

-Preparing for returning home... or not
+Prepare for returning home ... or not

 If your student is returning home for the summer break, brace yourselves for another possible cultural adjustment.
-Students may have different views or feelings about things and people that were once familiar and secondnature.
+Students may have different views or feelings about things and people that were once familiar and second-nature.
 Students often also change the way they act or look.

-Try to understand that this is just another transition for the family and the student.
+Try to be understanding that this is yet another transition for the family and the student.